Oml21/express-crd-app/readme.md

 - [Dotenv](https://www.npmjs.com/package/dotenv): Load environment variables from a .env file.
 - [Nodemon](https://nodemon.io/): Monitor for changes and automatically restart the server.

-## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Feel free to contribute by opening issues or creating pull requests.
 Your feedback and contributions are welcome!